hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/517_056_dear_and_beloved.md

 tools and machinery, and grow wheat, rice, cotton, etc., which are fairly cheap.

-By the bye, nowadays we have plenty of Hilsâ fish here.
+By the bye, nowadays we have plenty of Hilsā fish here.
 Eat your fill, but everything digests.
 There are many kinds of fruits; plantain, lemon, guava, apple, almond, raisin, and grape are in abundance; besides many other fruits come from California.
 There are plenty of pineapples but